-There’s minimal evidence that an alkaline diet improves low back pain.
+There’s minimal that an alkaline diet improves low back pain.
 An alkaline diet involves eating foods that are less acidic.
 Foods that have grown in more acidic soils may have less calcium, magnesium, and potassium.

 People have also used herbs and supplements to reduce back pain.
 One study found that the following herbs reduce back pain more than a placebo.

 Devil’s claw: 50 or 100 mg daily